 Definitely not random!

 By now I hope I’ve convinced you that the swapping between portraits and action poses for each player is no accident but a very intentional design feature of the set.
-I imagine there are two ways this arrangement could have come about.
+Though it’s not something I can confirm, my suspicion is that the 1939 Play Ball set’s photographer, George Burke, took multiple pictures and poses of each player.
+(Perhaps a reader will someday confirm or deny if the 1940 photos date to 1939 or earlier.)

 Two dozen more for good measure

-Here are the next 24 repeated players, along with their 1939 counterparts.
+Here are the next 24 repeated players in the 1940 set, along with their 1939 counterparts.

 Once again, each 1940 card shows the opposite pose of its predecessor from 1939.
 We are now a perfect 48 for 48.
 Perhaps you can predict the ending at this point.